 UPDATE: We have received reports that there are no longer any markings to indicate the exact location of the beach camp.
 You can still walk to the general area and it will look familiar to fans of the show.

 We’ve visited the beach camp set where Lost is filmed twice now.
 The first time (June, 2007) we tried finding the short route, but were discouraged when we couldn’t find the public beach access and felt unwelcome with a ton of ‘no trespassing’ and ‘private property’ signs.
 In the end, we took the long way by walking along the beach from Haleiwa Beach Park.
 On paper, it seems like a pretty easy walk, but it took us at least 30 minutes to walk about a half a mile or so from Haleiwa Beach Park to the Lost beach camp.
 This short walk was actually quite tiring because with each step our feet would sink deep into the sand.

 Though it was a bit of a trek to get to the beach camp filming site, the miry walk was completely worth it.
 This beach camp has been in so many scenes of Lost that I felt like I was visiting an old friend.
 At some point I knew we had to tear ourselves away, but I really didn’t want to leave the camp.

 Just a couple of weeks ago, we revisited the Lost beach camp and we were determined to find the shorter route.
 I’m happy to report that we found the easiest route this time and took photos to help you find it, too.
 Here are the detailed directions for finding the easiest way to the Lost beach camp filming location.

 1. Find Papailoa Road

 Papailoa Road is a short dead end road runs slightly parallel to Kamehameha Highway (Highway 83) approximately two miles northeast of Haleiwa town.
-(For Google satellite view of this area of the North shore, click here.)
+(For a Google satellite view of this area, click here.)